Most users presume that web design and SEO have little to no connecting points and basically no influence on one another.

 The best way to do this is with responsive design, meaning that your site is well adapted for all devices and runs smoothly on desktops, laptops, tablets, and mobile phones.
 It does involve a few HTML, CSS code adjustments and some WordPress development, but considering the fact that your traffic is coming from various sources (especially mobile), it’s definitely worth the effort.
 If you have a separate mobile site, then you will have a problem with duplicate content.
 That is why it is better to use responsive design since it eliminates that problem.

 Devices nowadays have different shapes and sizes.
 Even the screens on smartphones, tablets, and laptops differ.
 That’s why you need to have a responsive design.
+A digital design agency can help ensure that your site is optimized for viewing on all devices.
 Nobody likes to zoom in and zoom out on a website—it’s irritating.

 It is not just uploading a photo that is related to the topic—there is much more.
 All sites contain images—that’s just the way it is.
 Having just a paragraph without a picture is a big no-no. People love visual representation in any context.
 And guess what, you need to optimize images as well.